christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 $$ \nabla_o \text{cost} = p - \tilde{p} $$

-Note that the gradient is between -1 and 1: for a negative class ($$ \tilde{p} = 0 $$), the derivative is positive, and the highest the prediction has been positive, the higher the derivative it will be; for a positive class, the derivative will always be negative, and the lowest the prediction to be positive, the more negative the derivative will be.
+Note that the gradient is between -1 and 1: for a negative class ($$ \tilde{p} = 0 $$), the derivative is positive, and the higher the prediction has been positive, the higher the derivative will be; for a positive class, the derivative will always be negative, and the lower the prediction to be positive, the lower the derivative will be.

-Since Softmax is monotonic, Softmax output computation is not required for inference, the highest logit corresponds to the highest probability... except if you need the probability to estimate the confidence.
+Since Softmax is monotonic, Softmax output computation is not required for inference, the highest logit corresponds to the highest probability... except if you need the probability to estimate the confidence of the predicted class.

 **Conclusion**: it is easier to backprogate gradients computed on Softmax+CrossEntropy together rather than backpropagate separately each : the derivative of the Softmax+CrossEntropy with respect to the output of the model for the right class, let's say the "cat" class, will be 0.8 - 1 = - 0.2, if the model has predicted a probability of 0.8 for this class, and the update will follow the negative slope to encourage to increase the prediction ; the derivative of the Softmax+CrossEntropy with respect to an output for a different class will be 0.4 is it has predicted a probability of 0.4, encouraging the model to decrease this value.